 How much do you know about the active life-cycle of a Wild Sockeye Salmon?
+In this article from Wild Alaska Salmon & Seafood, some interesting facts will be revealed about this topic.

 - Sockeye salmon are born from eggs, which are located in freshwater lakes, covered in gravel.
 They hatch in the winter months.
 They then remain in the gravel and live off of their yolk sacs until early spring.